E-Sh4rk/Prototype/README.md

 ## Running the prototype

-Once compiled, the prototype can be executed with :
+Once compiled, the prototype can be executed with (assuming the current directory is `Prototype/src`):
 ```
-dune exec -- prototype.exe [file]
+dune exec -- ./prototype.exe [file]
 ```
 If no file is given, the file `test.ml` from the current path is used.
 The [html]() directory of the repository contains several example files.
 The syntax is given on the [webpage of the online prototype](https://typecaseunion.github.io/).